-There are two types of influenza A H5N1: highly pathogenic and low pathogenic.
-The H5N1 strain commonly called "bird flu" is the highly pathogenic type.
-This virus strain typically infects wild waterfowl, such as ducks.
-Birds infected with highly pathogenic H5N1 virus can experience very mild to very severe symptoms, including death.
-Rarely, domestic birds, such as chickens, also get infected with "bird flu" H5N1.
+Highly Pathogenic Avian Influenza typically infects wild birds, primarily waterfowl, such as ducks; however, it can infect many types of birds and other animals.
+Birds infected with highly pathogenic H5N1 virus can experience mild to extremely severe symptoms, including death.
+Rarely, domestic birds, such as chickens, also get infected with HPAI.
 In poultry, it causes severe illness and death.
-In rare instances, the "bird flu” virus can be transmitted to humans primarily through direct exposure to infected birds or the environment where the infected birds live.
+In rare instances, the HPAI or “bird flu” virus can be transmitted to humans primarily through direct exposure to infected birds or the environment where the infected birds live.
 When people get infected with "bird flu" virus, it can cause severe illness and death.
-Currently, avian influenza H5N1 does not pass easily between people.
-For more information about “bird flu” in humans, please visit the CDC website: https://www.cdc.gov/flu/avianflu/avian-in-humans.htm.
+Currently, HPAI has not been documented to transmit easily between people.
+For more information about “bird flu” in humans, please visit the following CDC website: https://www.cdc.gov/flu/avianflu/avian-in-humans.htm.

-Current US Situation as of September 2022
+Current US Situation as of October 2023